content-kit/highlighter/README.md

 [sourcegraph/annotate](https://github.com/sourcegraph/annotate), a Go
 package by Sourcegraph.

-The `sourcegraph/annotate` is licensed under the [BSD-3 License](https://github.com/sourcegraph/annotate/blob/master/LICENSE).
+The `sourcegraph/annotate` Go package is licensed under the [BSD-3 License](https://github.com/sourcegraph/annotate/blob/master/LICENSE).

-A huge thanks to Sourcegraph and the contributors to the Go package!
+A huge thanks to Sourcegraph and contributors to the Go package!

 #### Modifications